telerik/winforms-docs/image-editor/properties-and-events.md

 # Properties and Methods

-This article contains the most important properties methods and events of RadIamgeEditor.
+This article contains the most important properties methods and events of __RadImageEditor__.

 ## Properties